bdavidxyz/BlackboxJS/README.md

 2. Install [node and npm](http://www.nodejs.org)
 3. Go to the example folder and run `npm install`
 4. Run `node app.js`
+4. Open browser at http://localhost:3000 and follow the instructions

 ## Limitations